Yissachar Dov Rokeach (fifth Belzer rebbe): Early life and education

 In June 1966, a delegation of Belzer Hasidim approached Rokeach, and urged him to accept the mantle of leadership for the Belz Hasidim.
 Rokeach asked them to seek the opinion of other Torah leaders, whereupon they solicited the approval of the Klausenberger Rebbe and the Gerrer Rebbe.
 The new Rebbe became the fifth Belzer Rabbi in Jerusalem on 28 July 1966.
 Standing at the gravesite of his uncle, the previous Belzer Rav, Rokeach received his first kvitel from the Yavrover Rav, a descendant of the Belzer and Ropshitzer Rebbes, as is customary in Belz.
 He has led the dynasty ever since.

 He and his wife have one son, Aharon Mordechai Rokeach, born on 12 October 1975.
 Aharon Mordechai married Sarah Leah Lemberger, daughter of Rabbi Shimon Lemberger, Makova Rebbe in Kiryat Ata, on August 3, 1993, in Kiryat Belz, Jerusalem, in the presence of 60,000 people.
 The couple has ten sons and three daughters.
-On 21 May 2013, their eldest son, Sholom Rokeach, married Hanna Batya Penet (of the Nadvorna Hasidim in Bnei Brak), in a ceremony at the Belz Great Synagogue that was attended by tens of thousands of guests and well-wishers.
+On 21 May 2013, their eldest son, Sholom Rokeach, married Hanna Batya Penet, in a ceremony at the Belz Great Synagogue that was attended by tens of thousands of guests and well-wishers.
 With the birth of the young couple's daughter on 4 May 2014, the Rebbe became an elter zaida (great-grandfather).